Chrysler Logo

 Brand products are created on a grand scale.
-The emblem shows the large size of the car and the rich interior design.
+The emblem emphasizes the car’s large size and the rich interior design.
 The Chrysler logo is an ode to respectability and comfort.
 Everyone gives way to the driver in such a car, and competitors remain far behind.

 Chrysler: Brand overview